thedigitalkern/jamdocs/docs/theme-configuration.md

 ## What is a .TLD / ccTLDs - Using Namemesh.com - Domain Name Generator

-* Check availability of the [**most common tlds**](https://www.namemesh.com/ "Namemesh.com - Domain Name Generator") including com, net, org.
+* Check availability of the [**most common TLDs**](https://www.namemesh.com/ "Namemesh.com - Domain Name Generator") including com, net, org.
 Also, checks the hyphenated version of your preferred domain name.
-* Check domain availability of the **new gtlds** that have been launched and have entered general availability.
-These tlds include .email, .link, .domains and many more.
-New gtlds are added as they are launched.
+* Check domain availability of the **new gTLDs** that have been launched and have entered general availability.
+These TLDs include .email, .link, .domains and many more.
+New gTLDs are added as they are launched.
-* Create **short domain names** by overlapping the keywords with the tlds, like del.icio.us, foc.us, citi.es etc.
+* Create **short domain names** by overlapping the keywords with the TLDs, like del.icio.us, foc.us, citi.es, etc.
-* Check domain names with **some other popular tlds** like co, io, it, mobi, name, me, ly and many more.
+* Check domain names with **some other popular TLDs** like co, io, it, mobi, name, me, ly and many more.

 **Avoid the pop-ups (Great Tool though!)**
 Generate the **common alternatives for your domain name** by using the following methods -

 * Thesaurus, Synonyms, Antonyms
-* Real World Intelligence
+* Real-World Intelligence
 * Related words using collocations and n-grams
 * over 6 million words database